The Cost of Jobsite Injuries & How Scissor Lifts Can Save You Money

 Scissor Lifts Are Better for Construction Safety

 The right equipment, safety training, and communication can help employers reduce the risk of injury from falls.
 Equipment has a major impact on jobsite safety.
 Safer alternatives to ladders, like scissor lifts, can virtually eliminate the risk of falls on construction projects.
-Low-level lifts, such as the Hy-Brid Lifts HB-1430, can provide comfortable working heights of up to 20 ft while nearly eliminating the risk of a fall.
+Low-level lifts, such as the Hy-Brid Lifts PS-1430, can provide comfortable working heights of up to 20 ft while nearly eliminating the risk of a fall.

 Ample space to carry tools and materials and a railing-enclosed platform make Hy-Brid Lifts the preferred solution for work-at-height job sites.
 And at a fraction of the cost of one workers’ compensation claim, the decision to invest in a scissor lift is a no-brainer.